home-assistant/home-assistant.io/source/_integrations/izone.markdown

 ## Supported hardware

 Any current iZone unit with ducted reverse cycle airconditioning and the CB wired or wireless bridge device installed should currently work.

+Support is available for climate control and power monitoring.
 There is currently no support for the iZone lights, reticulation, or other devices.

 {% include integrations/config_flow.md %}